 Additionally, you will be able to designate the person or persons you want to take care of your minor children, your estate, or even you if you become incapacitated.
 Without putting your own plan in place, Texas law may not transfer your assets to the beneficiaries you prefer, and can significantly increase the time and cost related to transferring your property upon your death.
 Do not let Texas law determine who will take care of you and your family in case of your incapacity or death—you need to make this decision now so the government doesn’t make it for you.
 In order to make sure your wishes and goals are met and that your plans comply with Texas law, let our attorneys assist you with your estate planning.

-No matter the size of your estate, these are your assets and you should be the one that determines what happens to them, so have our attorneys assist you with creation of a will, statutory durable powers of attorney, medical powers of attorney, and other documents that are essential if you become incapacitated or die.
+No matter the size of your estate, these are your assets and you should be the one that determines what happens to them, so have our estate planning attorneys in Bryan, TX assist you with creation of a will, statutory durable powers of attorney, medical powers of attorney, and other documents that are essential if you become incapacitated or die.

 What Is Estate Planning?

 Estate planning refers to the creation of a written plan to manage your wealth and assets if you become incapacitated, as well as how those assets will be distributed after your death.
 An “estate” refers to all assets of any value that you own, such as real estate, business interests, personal property like cars, jewelry, and household items, investments and insurance proceeds.